vqnish/VanishPanel/README.md

+Vanish Panel

-# This is just a bad ddos panel src using
+<p> This is just an old ddos panel src I made in like 5 minutes.
+Authentication is configured through auth.gg code may not work anymore.